ExtendRealityLtd/VRTK/DOCUMENTATION.md

 This abstract class provides the ability to emit events of destination markers within the game world.
 It can be useful for tagging locations for specific purposes such as teleporting.

-It is utilised by the `VRTK_WorldPointer` for dealing with pointer events when the pointer cursor touches areas within the game world.
+It is utilised by the `VRTK_BasePointer` for dealing with pointer events when the pointer cursor touches areas within the game world.

 ### Inspector Parameters